 Kids Playing Favorites in Divorce

-When Kids Play Favorites in Divorce
+When Kids Are Playing Favorites in Divorce

 “Playing favorites” is an age-old pastime for toddlers through teenagers.
 It can be enormously frustrating for parents—even those who are happily married.
 You’ve probably heard some tips for dealing with your child during these bouts of favoritism: